Ski Holidays in Avoriaz

 Fornet is an amazing freeride area located just two chair journeys from the top of the main lift to Avoriaz – it’s surrounded by brilliant blue and red runs to cruise around, but go with a guide if you want to push yourself with cliff drops, powder runs and more.

-La Chapelle Snowpark is suitable for all levels of boarders and its modules are regularly refreshed to mix things up for visitors.
+La Chapelle Snowpark is suitable for all levels.
 It has four lines with many kickers that allow you to practice and improve your technique, no matter your starting point.
 Two jib lines are also available and it has a dedicated Teleski de la Chapelle lift.

-Le Snowpark D’Arare first opened in 1993 and is perfect for advanced boarders and skilled intermediates looking to polish their skills.
-It has red and black kickers, cool rails and boxes and a Big Air Bag where you can practice your most outrageous moves safely.
-The park can also record your run – so you can save an amazing video of you catching big air to post on your Instagram, or learn valuable lessons from those times you wipe out!
+Le Snowpark D’Arare first opened in 1993 and is perfect for advanced boarders and skilled intermediates.
+It has red and black kickers, cool rails, boxes and a Big Air Bag.
+Interesting to note that the park can also record your runs so you can share them with friends!

 The Stash is a 100% natural ecological snow park developed by snowboarding legend Jake Burton.
-Situated in the middle of a forest, it’s peppered with authentic Alpine wooden obstacles but there are also expansive ungroomed areas ideal for perfecting wide turns in powder snow.
-There are three slopes of varying levels of difficulty and each has hidden obstacles and secret passages, so there’s something new to discover each time you ride.
+There are three slopes of varying levels of difficulty and each has hidden obstacles and secret passages.
 Furthermore, each slope takes you through a central wooden cabin where you can pause for a breather, take in some subtle yet powerful environmental messaging and carve your name into the wood – pretty cool indeed!

 Snow Conditions in Avoriaz